Policies & Procedures

 Learn more about the UK Health & Safety procedures.

-Data Protection Act 2018 including GDPR
+Data Protection Act 2018 and UK GDPR

 - To outline how the organisation will look after data in accordance with the latest data protection regulation.